Work Study

 Work study provides help paying for educational expenses while students gain experience and job skills associated with their academic major or career interests.

-If you receive work study funding, use the Student Employment Center’s job listings to help you find a work study job that fits your interests.
+If you receive work study funding, use the Work Study Center’s job listings to help you find a work study job that fits your interests.
 Your work study job will provide you with a paycheck like any other part-time employment.
-Although work study earnings are subject to federal income tax like other jobs, they are excluded from the student contribution calculation (the student portion of the EFC).
 You must maintain at least half-time enrollment status to remain eligible for work study employment.
-More information on work study and non-work study employment is available at the Student Employment Center website.
+More information on work study and non-work study employment is available at the Work Study Center website.

 Borrow less

-If you work just 10 hours per week at an hourly wage of $15.74 (Washington State minimum wage), you can earn $5,4000 during the academic year – or $21,600 over four years.
-If you were to borrow that $21,600 instead of earning it, you would have to repay the loan AND more than $5,100 in interest, given a typical ten year repayment period with current interest rates.
+If you work just 10 hours per week at an hourly wage of $16.66 (Washington State minimum wage in 2025), you can earn approximately $5,500 during the academic year – or approximately $22,000 over four years.
+If you were to borrow that $22,000 instead of earning it, you would have to repay the loan AND more than $5,100 in interest, given a typical ten year repayment period with current interest rates.

 Opportunity to participate